Assign contracts to customers

 To add an additional term when creating a contract, under Additional terms, click Add a term -> Scheduled charge.
 In the resulting modal:

-3. Select date for the first (or only) invoice.
+- Select a date for the first (or only) invoice.

 As explained in how invoicing works for contracts, fixed products are invoiced on a separate schedule from usage-based and composite products.